realworldocaml/book/book/gadts/README.md

 # GADTs

-GADTs, short for Generalized Algebraic Data Types, are an extension of the variants we saw in [Variants](variants.html#variants){data-type=xref}, and they can help you create precise types that are more precise and thereby help you make your code safer, more concise, and more efficient.
+GADTs, short for Generalized Algebraic Data Types, are an extension of the variants we saw in [Variants](variants.html#variants){data-type=xref}.
+They provide more precise types that you can use to make your code safer, more concise, and more efficient.

 At the same time, GADTs are an advanced feature of OCaml, and their power comes at a distinct cost.
 GADTs are harder to use and less